 Peter J. Taylor

-Active in the community, Mr. Taylor is an appointee of Governor Jerry Brown to the Board of Trustees of the California State University system, where he chairs the Educational Policy Committee after two years as chair of the Finance Committee.
-He also serves on the boards of Edison International, Pacific Life and the Kaiser Family Foundation, where he chairs the Investment Committee.
-He previously served as president of the UCLA Alumni Association Board of Directors, the alumni representative on the UC Board of Regents and a board member of the J. Paul Getty Trust.
+Mr. Taylor was an appointee of Governor Jerry Brown to the Board of Trustees of the California State University (CSU) system from 2015 to 2021, where he has chaired the Educational Policy Committee after two years as chair of the Finance Committee.
+He currently chairs the board of Edison International, and serves on the boards of College Futures Foundation, Pacific Life and the Kaiser Family Foundation, where he chaired the Investment Committee for six years.